Headlight Haze

 Hope this helps...

-Re: Headlight Haze
+Headlight Haze Headlight-beams-on-wall-illustration

 They are quite expensive here but i have seen them go for 100$/set with HIDs on the German Ebay...